 Of the 105 Great Mathematicians, there are 23 from France; 21 from Germany; 11 from the ancient Greek world; 9 from England; 7 from Switzerland; 6 from Italy; 5 from India; 3 each from Holland, Norway, Russia, and Persian domain, 2 each from China, Hungary and Poland; and 1 each from Austria, Ireland, Lithuania, Scotland and the U.S.A.
 (It's not always clear which country to assign: I put Cantor in Germany, Lagrange in Italy, Einstein in Switzerland.)

 Recently I learned that a team of psychologists led by Catherine M. Cox tried to estimate the childhood IQ's of certain famous people born between 1450 and 1850.
 This sounds "iffy" to me, but the reader may be interested to know that the team scored Leibniz and Pascal highest among mathematicians.
 (The top six on the Cox list had four non-mathematicians: Johann Wolfgang von Goethe, Hugo Grotius, Thomas Wolsey and Pietro Sarpi.
 Goethe ranked 1st, Leibniz 2nd.)
 By-gone mathematicians scoring 170 or higher in that survey include 10 others on my list (Newton, Laplace, Lagrange, Descartes, Kepler, Huygens, Cardano, Hamilton, d'Alembert, Galileo) and 3 not on my list (Buffon, Napier, Lazare Carnot).
 That famous Cox list has been revised (by whom I don't know) with five names promoted above Goethe and Leibniz: Newton, Voltaire, da Vinci, David Hume and Michelangelo.
-Mathematicians or physicists not mentioned above who are sometimes seen on lists of great polymaths or geniuses include two women (Hypatia and Kovalevskaya), and several men (including Alhazen, Poincaré, Ludwig Wittgenstein, Einstein, von Neumann, Gauss, Maxwell, Ettore Majorana, Blaise Pascal, Rudolf Clausius and Nikola Tesla).
-John Stuart Mill was unusually precocious.
-Wittgenstein is sometimes shown with the highest IQ ever but is missing from my list since his emphasis was logic and philosophy.
+Mathematicians or physicists not mentioned above who are sometimes seen on lists of great polymaths or geniuses include two women (Hypatia and Kovalevskaya), and several men (including Alhazen, Poincaré, Ludwig Wittgenstein, Einstein, von Neumann, Gauss, Maxwell, Ettore Majorana, Blaise Pascal, Rudolf Clausius, Willard Gibbs, Ludwig Boltzmann, Nikola Tesla, Paul Dirac, Archimedes, Euler and Aristotle).
+The precocious John Stuart Mill, Thomas Young (1773-1829) `the Last Man who knew Everything', and Empedocles of Acragas are some top geniuses who didn't specialize in math, Wittgenstein is sometimes shown with the highest IQ ever but is missing from my list since his emphasis was logic and philosophy.

 Bombelli, called the Inventor of Complex Numbers (and who was also one of the first Europeas to treat negative numbers) might deserve a prime place on the list.
 But complex numbers were a gradual development.
 That some quadratics have only "fictitious" solutions was known in ancient Greece; Cardano worked with them before Bombelli; Wallis (and perhaps Vieta) began serious use of complex numbers; Leibniz, de Moivre, Johann Bernoulli and d'Alembert developed them further; yet even Euler (who popularized the symbol i) once made elementary mistakes with imaginary numbers.
 It was finally Jean-Robert Argand (not "great" enough to appear on my list) and then Carl Gauss who integrated complex numbers into the mathematical mainstream.